To Whom Do Christ’s Words in Matthew 24 Apply?

 There are five prominent indicators that show us to whom Christ's answer in Matt 24 pertains.

 1) The word elect is used three times in Matt 24 (Vss 22, 24, 31), referring to believers, those who are in Christ.
+You may ask, "but how do we know that the elect is not unbelieving Israel?"

 - Israel is distinguished from the elect